R Tutorials Top Banner

 Link To Sample Script

-A note: R does not like spaces in script names, so don't put spaces in your script names!
+Also, R does not like spaces in script names, so don't put spaces in your script names!
+(In newer versions of R, this is no longer an issue.)
 Now, what didn't happen that you expected to happen?
 Go back to the link and read the script again if you have to.
 What happened to the mean of "y" and the mean of "x"?

 > x